ntutic/json_scrapy/docs/topics/signals.rst

 .. function:: item_dropped(item, response, exception, spider)

-    Sent after an item has been dropped from the :ref:`topics-item-pipeline` when some stage raised a :exc:`~scrapy.exceptions.DropItem` exception.
+    Sent after an item has been dropped from the :ref:`topics-item-pipeline` when some stage raised a :exc:`~jscrapy.exceptions.DropItem` exception.

     This signal supports returning deferreds from its handlers.